Understanding MCP Server Timeout Errors

 ETIMEDOUT: Server process did not produce output within deadline

-Each of these points to the same root cause - the server didn't respond fast enough - but the fix depends on why it was slow.
-Use the diagnostic steps above to identify the specific cause.
+Each of these points to the same root cause - the server did not respond fast enough - but the fix depends on why it was slow.
+The server-side timeout code above returns a useful error message before the client timeout expires, which gives the user actionable information instead of a generic timeout error.

 Performance Optimization Strategies

-Beyond configuring timeouts, consider these strategies to make your servers respond faster and avoid timeouts entirely:
+Beyond configuring timeouts, these strategies help your servers respond faster and avoid timeouts entirely:

-- Lazy initialization: Don't connect to databases or load models until the first request that needs them.
-Return tool listings immediately.
+- Lazy initialization: Do not connect to databases or load models until the first request that needs them.
+Return tool listings immediately during server startup.
+This prevents startup timeouts.

-- Caching: Cache frequently requested data.
-If a tool returns the same result for the same input, cache it for a reasonable TTL.
+- Caching: Cache frequently requested data with a reasonable TTL.
+If a tool returns the same result for the same input within a short window, serve the cached version instantly.

 - Health checks: Implement a simple health check tool that returns immediately, allowing clients to verify the server is alive without triggering a full operation.